Warning: Two critical vulnerabilities impact Cisco ISE, leading to unauthenticated remote code execution as root, Patch Immediately!

 The two zero-days are independent, and both allow an attacker to execute arbitrary code as the root user, giving them full control over the system.

-The risk of exploitation is significant as these devices often occupy a central role in an organization’s IT-infrastructure.
+The risk of exploitation is significant as these devices often occupy a central role in an organisation’s IT-infrastructure.

 When exploited, both vulnerabilities have a high impact on confidentiality, integrity and availability.